nyu-ossd-s20/project-evaluation/gatsby_evaluation_02.md

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?
 If so, are there clear instructions on how to install those? <br>
-	No, everything necessary comes with it.
+	No, but Gatsby is composed of multiple software working together, so it's installed in parts.

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample. <br>
-	Generally good documentation, though some files lack any.
+	The project generally has good documentation, though some files lack any.
 I don't know Javascript but the code is relatively easy to understand.

 1. Is this a big project?
 If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/). <br>
-	Definitely a large project that is used a lot and very active.
+	Yes, it is definitely a large project that is widely used, updated and has a very active community around it.

 1. Does the repository have tests?
 If so, are the code contributors expected to write tests for newly added code? <br>
 	Yes the repository has tests.
-I believe everything is tested including new commits.
+Quite certain that everything is tested including new commits.

 ## Code and Design Documentation